Hire The Law Firm That Keeps

 The price is higher.
 The car is older.
 The features are fewer.

-You ask why the advertised car was sold so fast, and they dodge your question.
+You ask why the advertised car was sold so fast, but the salesperson fails to disclose the real reason the original car is unavailable and dodges your question.

 You just witnessed a textbook car dealer switch tactic.